- Colleges

 How do I find African American scholarships?

-There are many resources to help you find scholarships for African American.
+There are many resources to help you find scholarships for African American students.

 Scholarship resources